worldyne/dsc-2-21-15-frequentist-bayesian-essay-seattle-ds-career-040119/README.md

 ## Summary

-Congratulations, you've reahced the end of this section!
+Congratulations, you've reached the end of this section!